open-craft/edx-analytics-devstack/README.md

 Make sure you have Vagrant and Ansible available on your system.
 Then clone this repository, cd into it, and run `vagrant up`.
 Magic!

-(Note it may take quite a while to provision the devstack at first - about 7 minutes for "Install required packages" and 20 minutes total.
-If you think the provisioner might be hung, just `vagrant ssh` in different tab and run `htop || top` to see what's running.)
+(Note it may take quite a while to provision the devstack at first - about 23 minutes on a MacBook Pro at the time of writing.)

 If you want to update the system, try fixing bugs, or resume a failed `vagrant up`, run the command `vagrant provision` to do so.
 You can re-provision